coolharsh55/opmw_workflow_editor/README.md

  - trees exist for variables, parameters, and steps
  - when an element is successfully added to the stack, it is also added to the tree under its tree type.
- - TODO: clicking on the element highlights the element diagram
+ - clicking on the element highlights the element diagram
  - clicking the element opens it in the infobox panel for editing